Due Diligence: Making ‘Pre-Diligence’ a Part of the Company’s DNA

 Adjustments of EBITDA.
 Most business owners view EBITDA adjustments the same way as taxes; however, you lose business credibility with the buyer when you do so.
 If your accountant or CFO recommends these adjustments, keep track of all expenses and have documented proof to support the adjustment.
 Most buyers insist on seeing evidence to make sure that the adjustments are accurate.

 Adjustment of net working capital (NWC).
 Buyers and sellers have been negotiating NWC for years.
-When there are no significant leaps and declines, it calculates NWC as a cakewalk at the time of closing.
+When there are no significant leaps and declines, NWC is calculated as a cakewalk at the time of closing.
 If too much capital is invested in NWC, consult your banker to help you make the appropriate changes that prove you can run your business with lower working capital.

 Disclose and resolve.
 Identify potential deal-breakers and issues, such as pending litigation, expiring contracts, etc. Hiding potential liabilities allows the buyer no chance to mitigate the associated risks and erodes trust.
 It can also be a deal-breaker.